Jay-reddy-adv/Demo-User-Accounts-Report-Fusion-Sample-Data-BIP/README.md

 ---> Access controlled via BI Catalog folder permissions

----> Ideal for users with roles like IT Auditor, Security Admin, or Fusion SysOps
+---> Ideal for users with roles like IT Auditor, Security Admin